-I have been managing the Kenya Bird Map project since November 2017 and have been birding since 2014.
+I have been coordinating the Kenya Bird Map project since November 2017 and have been birding since 2014.
 Over this period I have developed a great passion for birds and learned a lot about the birds of Kenya.
 I have been passionate about wildlife in general since I was very young, with a particularly strong interest in predators.
 Naturally, the group of birds that interests me most is the birds of prey (raptors) since they are the top avian predators.

-In addition to birding and bird mapping/atlassing, I continue to learn about birds and wildlife through research.
 I am currently a National Geographic Photo Ark EDGE Fellow studying the Secretarybird Sagittarius serpentarius.
 I am also very keen on the raptors of the Athi Plains in southern Kenya, which I have studied since 2016.

-My articles and photos have appeared in the Giving Nature A Voice documentary series, the National Geographic blog, Scopus: Journal of East African Ornithology, the Saturday Nation, Komba (the Wildlife Clubs of Kenya magazine), Kenya Birding (Nature Kenya magazine), The Explorer and Mazingira Yetu among others.
+My articles and photos have appeared in the Giving Nature A Voice documentary series, the National Geographic blog, Scopus: Journal of East African Ornithology, the Saturday Nation, Komba (the Wildlife Clubs of Kenya magazine), Kenya Birding (Nature Kenya magazine), The Explorer and Mazingira Yetu Magazine among others.

 I hold a Bronze badge from the Kenya Professional Safari Guides Association (KPSGA) and have guided several birding tours on a freelance basis.